 I know what you are all thinking..
 Tokyo in a nutshell?
 That’s crazy.
 It is.
 But it is possible too.
-For many people it’s hard to get few weeks of holidays together, especially if you have a full-time job, like me.
-Does this mean we need to put off our dream places?
+For many people it’s hard to get more than a couple of weeks off work, especially if you have a full-time job, like me.
+Does this mean we need to renounce to our dream places?
 Nope.

 Where to stay?

 The Sakura Ikebukuro Hotel*** is the perfect place to stay when in Tokyo.

 It’s in a quiet street round the corner of the bubbly Ikebukuro district, packed with bars, shops and restaurants.
 There’s a train station and a tube stop.

 We also easily walked from our Hotel to the Ikebukuro train station when we left to Kyoto.

 There is a big terrace at the entrance of the hotel where you can have your breakfast and/or your drinks in the evening.